 The primary aim of the Homework Hub is to close the education gap and improve the representation for marginalized students within academia.
-By forming sustainable partnerships with community-based organisations that offer homework support, mentorship and ambassador programmes and that tackle representation and responsible citizenship topics at different educational levels and in various Amsterdam neighbourhoods, the Chief Diversity Officer (CDO) Team wants to contribute to closing the education gap for students of colour and black students.
-The Homework Hub also facilitates sustainable exchanges for UvA students who can obtain credits from these community organisations where they can do their internships and community projects.
+By forming sustainable partnerships with community-based organisations that offer homework support, mentorship and ambassador programmes and that tackle representation and responsible citizenship topics at different educational levels and in various Amsterdam neighbourhoods.
+The Chief Diversity Officer (CDO) Team wants to contribute to closing the education gap for students from an ethnic minority.

-If you are interested, you can contact one of the Homework Hub partners.
-For more information, you can also get in touch with Alfie Martis (Homework Hub coordinator) via: M.A.A.Martis@uva.nl
+For more information, you can get in touch with Meltem Halaceli (Homework Hub coordinator) via email@example.com.

 Stichting IMC Weekendschool